floholz/autodarts-luxspy/README.md

 1. Clone this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the `luxspy-ext` folder
+4. Click "Load unpacked" and select the `luxspy-extension` folder
 5. The extension will appear in your extensions list

 ### Usage